LumoSQL/lumosql/doc/rfc/README.md

 * Install go
 * git clone https://github.com/mmarkdown/mmark ; cd mmark
 * go get && go build
-* ./mmark version      <-- test the binary
+* ./mmark -version     <-- test the binary
 * cd rfc ; make        <-- this should rebuild the .txt files for the sample RFCs

 Test the toolchain for the Lumion RFC: